baliyanvinay/Python-Basics/README.md

 - Clause runs whether or not the try statement produces an exception.

 ## User defined errors
+- Define a class inherited from Exception class.

+# Collections module
+## NamedTuple
+Tuple does not support item assignment means they are immutable object, with namedtuple functions such as 'replace' function, item assignment is possible

+## DefaultDict
+- defaultdict is the subclass of built in dict class.
+It overrides one method and adds one writable instance variable.
+- Dictionary throws a KeyError if you try to get an item with a key that is not currently in the dictionary.
+- defualtdict never raises a KeyError.
+It provides a default value for the key that does not exists.
+- The remaining functionality is the same as dictionary

 ### Sources:
 https://docs.python.org/ <br>